Exploring muonphilic ALPs at muon colliders: Distinguish different ALP-muon interaction types at muon colliders

-The cross section contributions from $\boldsymbol{aW\mu\nu}$ and $\boldsymbol{aVV'}$ interactions in the \textbf{EWV} scenario increase with the center-of-mass energy, as shown in Fig.~\ref{fig:ALP_Xsec}.
-The leading contribution in the \textbf{EWV} scenario comes from the $\boldsymbol{aW\mu\nu}$ interaction, with the subleading contribution from $\boldsymbol{aVV'}$ interaction.
-At $\mu^+\mu^-$ ($\mu p$) colliders, the contribution from $\boldsymbol{aVV'}$ interaction is about seven (six) orders of magnitude smaller than that from $\boldsymbol{aW\mu\nu}$, as depicted in dashed lines in Fig.~\ref{fig:ALP_Xsec}.
-For $\sqrt{s} = 1-2$ TeV ($E_p = 1-2$ TeV), the energy enhancement behaviors from these two interactions are evident because the momentum transfer size becomes large enough, making $\boldsymbol{aW\mu\nu}$ and $\boldsymbol{aVV'}$ interactions important.
-However, as energy continues to increase, the growth rate becomes gentler because these two leading contributions steadily increase with the center-of-mass energy as $\text{energy}/\Lambda$.
+As shown in Fig.~\ref{fig:ALP_Xsec}, the leading contribution in the \textbf{EWV} scenario comes from the $\boldsymbol{aW\mu\nu}$ interaction, with the subleading contribution from $\boldsymbol{aVV'}$ interaction.
+The contribution from $\boldsymbol{aVV'}$ interaction is about seven orders of magnitude smaller than that from $\boldsymbol{aW\mu\nu}$, as depicted in dashed lines in Fig.~\ref{fig:ALP_Xsec}.
+For $\sqrt{s} = 1-2$ TeV, the energy enhancement behaviors from these two interactions are evident because the momentum transfer size becomes large enough, making $\boldsymbol{aW\mu\nu}$ and $\boldsymbol{aVV'}$ interactions important.
+However, as energy continues to increase, the growth rate becomes gentler because these two leading contributions steadily increase with the center-of-mass energy as $\left(\text{energy}/\Lambda\right)$.